emqx/emqx-docs/en_US/data-integration/data-bridge-webhook.md

      "t/#"
    ```

-5. Click the **+ Add Action** button to define an action that will be triggered by the rule.
-Select `HTTP Server` from the **Type of Action** dropdown list so that EMQX will send the data processed by the rule to HTTP Server.
+5. Click the **+ Add Action** button to define an action to be triggered by the rule.
+Select `HTTP Server` from the **Type of Action** dropdown list so that EMQX will send the data processed by the rule to the HTTP Server.

    Keep the **Action** dropdown box with the value `Create Action`.
 Or, you also can select an HTTP Server action previously created.
 In this demonstration, you create a new Sink and add it to the rule.